Diegolox/TheBUG02/README.md

 ## 🇬🇧 English

 **TheBUG02** is a custom **all-in-one control PCB** designed for a **two-wheel differential drive robot**.
-The project aims to provide a compact and integrated embedded platform that combines the essential hardware blocks required in a small mobile robot: power management, motor driving, microcontroller integration, battery monitoring, and development interfaces.
+The project aims to provide a compact and integrated embedded platform that combines the essential hardware blocks required in a small mobile robot: power management, motor driving, microcontroller integration and battery monitoring.

 Instead of relying on multiple external modules, this board concentrates the complete low-level electronics into a single PCB, making the robot easier to assemble, more reliable, and better suited for rapid prototyping and iterative development.